 While financing the state court system is a shared responsibility between the State of Illinois and its 102 counties, the Court Funding Task Force found that most of the funding responsibility is borne by the counties.
 For Fiscal Year 2019, the total amount of revenue for the Illinois court system from all sources was approximately \$2.1 billion, as against expenditures of roughly \$2.3 billion.
 More than half of that revenue came from counties.
-Approximately \$151.6 million, or roughly seven percent (7%) of total revenues, was generated from court assessments.17
+Approximately \$151.6 million, or roughly seven percent (7%) of total revenues, was generated from court assessments.16

 The CTAA and Section 27.1b reduced the number of assessments, grouped assessments for criminal cases into categories with specified assessment amounts, grouped assessments for civil cases into categories with specified maximum assessment amounts, and expanded the use of waivers.
-While this has led to more transparent and understandable assessments, judges, court staff, and clerk's offices must still devote resources to the processes of fee determination, waiver, and collection.
+While this has led to more transparent and understandable assessments, judges, court staff, and clerk's offices must still devote resources to fee determination process, the waiver process, and the collection process.
 Even with the remaining assessments, under the current model of funding the expenditures of the court system will likely exceed its total revenue, resulting in underfunding of a co-equal and important branch of the State's government.
-A fully taxpayer-funded court system would allocate the costs of the state court system across all taxpayers rather than imposing a disproportionate burden on parties to court proceedings.
+A fully taxpayer-funded court system would allocate the costs of the state court system across all taxpayers rather than only those utilizing the court to resolve a dispute.
 All taxpayers benefit from a well-functioning judicial system.
-As was stated in a 2013 Illinois State Bar Association report on the funding crisis in the Illinois courts, "[p]ut simply, an effective civil and criminal court system is critical to the safety and well being of the people of this State."18
+As was stated in a 2013 Illinois State Bar Association report on the funding crisis in the Illinois courts, "[p]ut simply, an effective civil and criminal court system is critical to the safety and well being of the people of this State."17.

-The Task Force recommends that all stakeholders develop a long-term funding plan for a unified Illinois court system that further reduces (or eliminates entirely) the use of assessments as a source of revenue.19
+The Task Force recommends that all stakeholders develop a long-term funding plan for a unified Illinois court system that further reduces (or eliminates entirely) the use of assessments as a source of revenue.